EL Roadmap at a Glance: Information SheetInformation sheet providing a brief overview of the EL Roadmap.

 - The policy is titled California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners.

-- The policy was approved by the State Board of Education July 12, 2017.
+- The policy was approved by the State Board of Education on July 12, 2017.

 - The Web-based Resources